-Most of the 20 drivers on the grid are pretty private about their personal lives, choosing instead to focus on what they do best: drive to survive (that was a subtle nudge for you to check out the Netflix documentary series on F1).
-Still, it’s hard to keep secrets when you’re a world-famous driver competing in Formula 1, the pinnacle of motorsports.
-So, here’s a rundown of 5 current (and former) F1 drivers and the fabulous properties they call home.
-We’ll come back to save you from boredom with a sequel to the list during the off-season, so stay tuned!
+Most of the drivers on the grid are pretty private about their personal lives, choosing instead to focus on what they do best: drive to survive (that was a subtle nudge for you to check out the Netflix documentary series on F1, if for some crazy reason you haven’t already).

 1. Sebastian Vettel’s secluded Swiss farmhouse